yey-code/Live-Floating-Bubble-Wall/README.md

 ### For Hosts (Event Organizers)

-1. Open the website on your laptop/projector
+1. Open the website (e.g., `https://live-floating-bubble-wall.vercel.app`)
-2. A unique room code will be automatically generated
+2. A unique room code will be automatically generated (e.g., `a1sberg-1733241567892345`)
 3. A QR code will appear on the screen
+4. Click "Copy Host URL" to save your specific room link for later use
-4. Guests scan the QR code to join your session
+5. Guests scan the QR code or use the shared link to join your session

 ### For Guests (Attendees)

 1. Scan the QR code displayed on the screen
+2. Enter your name and program/section (optional)
-2. Type your message (max 60 characters)
+3. Type your message (max 100 characters)
-3. Choose a color and icon
+4. Choose a color and icon
-4. Hit "Send Message"
+5. Hit "Send Message"
-5. Watch your message appear on the big screen!
+6. Watch your message appear on the big screen!

 ## 🏗️ Architecture